qingqingqingli/discovery/README.md

 ## To do

-Due to time limit, I did not develop everything that I wanted.
+Due to the time limit, I did not develop everything that I wanted.
 I intend to continue developing the following:

 - [ ] Unit tests
 - [ ] A Docker Container for easier testing

+## Resources